Tambanal-Ayaloma, Ecuador

 Our Partnership

-In the Spring of 2022, EWB Pitt partnered with the Pittsburgh Professional Chapter (PPC) of EWB to collaborate together on this project.
-The teams have worked jointly since, coordinating with our in-country partner Institutos Ecologistas to conduct preliminary water testing and capture photo/video of key sites.
-In December or 2022, a team of five PPC members and three EWB Pitt members travel to Tambanal and Ayaloma on an assessment trip to collected technical, public health data, and build our relationships with our in-country partners.
+In the Spring of 2022, EWB Pitt partnered with the Pittsburgh Professional Chapter (PPC) of EWB to collaborate on this project.
+The teams have worked jointly since, coordinating with our in-country NGO Institutos Ecologistas.
+These partners provide on-ground coordination, preliminary water testing, and capture photos and videos of key sites.

 Project Timeline